 The wind was blowing over fifteen knots and the waves were getting bigger.
-Some of the wave tops were spilling over.
-Whitecaps.
-The number of whitecaps on the ocean is a good, rough gauge for the velocity of the wind.
-Below 10 knots — you won’t see any.
-15—a few here and there.
-20—they become much more common.
-25—whitewater everywhere.
+Some of the wave tops were spilling over: whitecaps.
+The number of whitecaps on the ocean is a good, rough gauge for wind velocity.
+Below 10 knots — you won’t see any whitecaps.
+15 — a few here and there.
+20 — they become much more common.
+25 — whitewater everywhere.
 Above that, hold on to your hat!

 But the whitecaps don’t appear all at once.
 It takes time for waves to grow — time for the water to absorb the wind’s energy.
 Time and wind speed are two factors determining a wave’s size.
 Fetch is the third.
 Fetch is simply the distance of open water over which the wind blows.
 The longer the fetch, the more space there is for a wave to grow.

 It is all about energy in one form or another.
 Ocean waves are energy — mechanical wave energy.
 The waves get their energy from the wind, which gets it from the sun.
 And the sun’s energy comes mostly from hydrogen atoms fusing together to form helium, releasing excess atomic energy as photons of light.
 That light strikes our planet and warms the surface.
-The surface radiates the energy back, heating the air above.
+And the surface then radiates the energy back, heating the air above it.
 The warmer air expands, rises, becomes less dense.
 And with nothing in the atmosphere to hold it in place, colder, denser air flows in to balance the pressure.
 This is our wind.
 And the wind whips the water into waves.

-Around and around and around it goes — one energy becoming another.
+Around and around and around it goes — one energy turning into another.

-Is it just a beautiful coincidence that two hydrogen atoms fusing at the sun, end up exciting two other hydrogen atoms in a molecule of water, over 93 million miles away?
-Is it any less beautiful that the very same energy, electromagnetic energy (light), is getting converted into electrochemical energy in your eyes at this very moment, allowing you to read the words on this screen?
+Is it just a beautiful coincidence that two hydrogen atoms fusing at the sun, end up exciting two other hydrogen atoms in a molecule of water on earth, over 93 million miles away?
+Is it any less beautiful that the very same energy, electromagnetic energy (light), is getting converted into electro-chemical energy in your eyes at this very moment, allowing you to read the words on this page?
 And those words come together to form thoughts.